Paige Omartian: Cancer

 In the spring of 2001, Armstrong began experiencing pains in her legs.
 It was assumed by doctors that this was a result of growth, but she was later diagnosed with Ewing's sarcoma, a cancerous bone tumor, on her right leg.
 The tumor kept her hospitalized and she experienced many regular cancer symptoms, such as hair loss, trouble walking, and acid reflux disease, as she was unable to eat many foods.

 During her treatment with chemotherapy, she began writing songs about the way she felt.
 She drew the attention of the Make-A-Wish Foundation, and they arranged for her to record a Bath & Body Works holiday CD in Nashville, Tennessee, with artists such as Stevie Wonder and Martina McBride.
 Armstrong was featured on national news programs such as Today and Extra.
 At the time of her appearance on The Today Show in 2005, Armstrong was in remission.

 Music career

 Armstrong became a recording artist and host of the Christian tween and teen show iShine KNECT on Trinity Broadcasting Network in 2008.

-Her debut album, Wake Up, was released on October 6, 2009.
-It was released through Whiplash Records and promoted by iShine Records.
-The lyrical themes center around apathy and her hatred of it, as shown in the title track and a song titled "Apathy".
+Her debut album, Wake Up, was released on October 6, 2009 by Whiplash Records and promoted by iShine Records.
+The lyrical themes center around apathy and her hatred of it, as shown in the title track and the song "Apathy".

-Unlike most iShine artists, who prefer a pop sound, Omartian performs rock, with many of her songs featuring fast-paced guitar solos, loud bass performance, and occasionally harsh vocals.
+Unlike most iShine artists who prefer a pop sound, Omartian performs rock, with many of her songs featuring fast-paced guitar solos, loud bass performance, and occasionally harsh vocals.
 She refers to her musical style as "spunk rock".